smartemission/smartemission/docs/platform/architecture.rst

 In Figure 1b the following is shown:

 * Sensor stations (sensors) send (push) their raw data to **Data Collectors**
-* A Data Collector functions as a buffer, keeping all data history using efficient bulk storage (InfluxDB, MongoDB)
+* A Data Collector functions as a buffer, keeping all data history using efficient bulk storage (InfluxDB, MongoDB, SOS)
 * A Data Collector can be extern (blue) or internal (green) to the SE Data Platform
 * A Data Collector provides an Web API through which its data (history) can be **Harvested** (pulled)
 * The SE Data Platform continuously harvests all sensor data from Data Collectors (push/pull decoupling)
 * A set of ETL (Extract, Transform, Load) components refines/aggregates the raw sensor data, making it available via web service APIs
+* SOS LML harvesting is used for acquiring reference data for :ref:`calibration` only

 Some details for the Intemo Josene: The sensor installation is connected to a power supply and to the Internet.
 Internet connection is made by WIFI or telecommunication network (using a GSM chip).